Proppys

 Cash-flow maximisation at the lowest UK entry prices

 Hull's primary appeal is cash-flow certainty at minimal capital outlay.
 A three-bed terrace in HU3 at £85,000 with a modest £15,000 refurbishment let at £625/month produces a gross yield of 7.5% on all-in cost, genuinely exceptional by any benchmark.
-For HMO conversion in HU5 (no Article 4), a five-room house at £100,000 all-in letting at £400/room produces 24% gross yield.
-Liquidity on resale is thinner than Yorkshire comparators, so factor in a longer hold period and price sensitively when eventually selling.
+For HMO conversion, the Article 4 zone covers most of the high-demand student corridor in HU5/HU6 - so HMO strategies in those streets need either an existing licensed property with transferable consent or a planning application.
+Outside the Article 4 boundary (eastern HU9 beyond Maybury Road, much of HU2, HU7, HU8 east, HU16) HMO conversion remains permitted development.
+Liquidity on resale is thinner than Yorkshire comparators, so factor in a longer hold period and price sensitively.
 Auction House regularly runs Hull lots with realistic reserve prices.

 Employment drivers